AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

 ---
 title: Google Customer Match Destination
 seo-title: Google Customer Match Destination
-description: Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as Search, Shopping, Gmail, YouTube, and Display.
+description: Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as Search, Shopping, Gmail, and YouTube.
-seo-description: Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as Search, Shopping, Gmail, YouTube, and Display.
+seo-description: Google Customer Match lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as Search, Shopping, Gmail, and YouTube.
 ---

 # Google Customer Match Destination

 ## Overview {#overview}

-[Google Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en) lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as: [!DNL Search], [!DNL Shopping], [!DNL Gmail], [!DNL YouTube], and [!DNL Display].
+[Google Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en) lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as: [!DNL Search], [!DNL Shopping], [!DNL Gmail], and [!DNL YouTube].

 ![Google Customer Match destination in the Real-time CDP UI](/help/rtcdp/destinations/assets/google-customer-match-catalog.png)